 Comfort On-screen keyboard Pro ($ 19.95 Single User)

 The Comfort On-screen keyboard is customizable and supports a variety of cosmetic options.
-You can adjust the the position, size and number of keys, the color and the skin and there are multiple templates to choose from.
+You can adjust the position, size and number of keys, the colour and the skin and there are multiple templates to choose from.
 Features include: “Word completion, auto-repeat function (when a key is pressed and held, virtual desktop keyboard enters and continues to enter the appropriate symbol at regular intervals until the key is released), gestures function support (fast entering of capital letters, spaces, etc.), quick switching between languages (when you use more than one language layout), displaying the icons of shortcuts of Windows and popular applications and color areas for fingers (if necessary).”

 Hot Virtual Keyboard ($29.95 Single User)